jidongbsu/cs452-cthreads-library/README.md

 Parallel(2 levels) Sorting 100000000 elements took 8.50 seconds.
 ```

-In this assignment, we aim to implement a user level thread library which do not require that much support from the kernel, and that means our threads are not visible to the kernel, and therefore they will be collectively treated as one process and the kernel will allocate time slices to this one single process.
+In this assignment, we aim to implement a user level thread library which does not require that much support from the kernel, and that means our threads are not visible to the kernel, and therefore they will be collectively treated as one process and the kernel will allocate time slices to this one single process.
 Inside this process, it is our responsibility to allocate time slices to each thread, and switch between our threads, so that every thread of our process will have a chance to run.
 Such a model determines that we will not be able to take advantage of multiprocessing.
 However, user level threads are still expected to be fast, because they require fewer context switches between user mode and kernel mode.

 ## Specification